Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 ### 2.6.
 Targeting stages

 The ability to specify target stages for selective execution is a planned optimization for a future release.
 This feature will allow users to run only the minimal subgraph of dependencies required to produce a desired output, which is ideal for debugging or regenerating specific results.
 Its implementation will be deferred to allow for the initial focus to remain on stabilizing the core framework's ability to robustly execute and cache the entire defined pipeline.
 This functionality can be cleanly integrated later by adding a reverse-dependency graph traversal step that prunes the execution plan before the main orchestrator begins its work.

+### 2.7 The ProvenanceHasher Service

+To ensure that the logic for creating provenance hashes is centralized, robust, and testable, the framework uses a dedicated **`ProvenanceHasher`** service.
+This class is the sole authority on how to compute the final `ProvenanceHash` for any given computational task.

+#### Core Responsibility

+The `ProvenanceHasher`'s only responsibility is to correctly implement the framework's three-part hashing formula.
+It receives a `Task` object from the `Executor`, which contains all the necessary information for a single computation.
+It then uses the low-level `pipeline.internal.Hasher` utility to perform the underlying cryptographic operations.

+This design cleanly separates the high-level *rules* of provenance from the low-level *mechanics* of hashing.
+The `ProvenanceHasher` is a non-recursive service; it is only ever asked to compute the hash for a task whose inputs are already known and provided as hashes.

+#### Public API

+The `ProvenanceHasher` has to be initialized with the specific `StageGraph` for the pipeline run and a logger instance for recording events and errors.
+This graph provides the context needed to resolve stage names and their dependencies, while the logger ensures all operations are properly tracked according to the framework's logging taxonomy.

+**Constructor: `ProvenanceHasher(stageGraph, logger)`**

+* **`stageGraph` (`pipeline.utility.StageGraph`):** A fully constructed StageGraph object that provides stage configuration and parameter dependency information.
+* **`logger` (`mlog.Logger`):** A logger instance that follows the framework's hierarchical naming convention (e.g., `mlog.Logger('pipeline:ProvenanceHasher')`).

+The `ProvenanceHasher` has one public method:

+**`provenanceHash = computeProvenanceHash(task)`**

+This method computes the definitive SHA-256 hash for a task.

+* **`task` (`struct`):** A struct with three fields:
+  * `stage_name` (`char`): The name of the stage to execute.
+  * `parameters` (`struct`): The complete parameter struct for the run, which provides the values needed for hashing.
+The hasher will safely ignore any parameters not explicitly used by the stage.
+  * `input_hashes` (`struct`): A struct mapping local input names to the provenance hash of each dependency.
+Should be empty for source stages.
+* **Returns:** A 64-character lowercase SHA-256 hash string.

+#### Internal Methods

+The service uses a set of private methods to assemble the three component hashes:

+* `getStageCodeHash(stage_name)`: Computes the hash of the stage's `.m` file.
+It uses an internal in-memory cache to avoid re-reading the same file multiple times during a single pipeline run.
+* `getGranularParamHash(stage_name, all_params)`: Computes the hash of a struct containing only the parameters explicitly declared in the stage's `.params` list.
+* `getInputSetHash(input_hashes_struct)`: Computes the hash of the deterministically sorted input hashes struct.

 ---